Wixom, Michigan: Downtown Development

+Contributed funding for: Concerts in the Park, Fireworks, Tree Lighting Festival, and other City sponsored downtown events.

+Over $100,000 invested back into the community.

+The Wixom DDA relies on its volunteers to help in many areas; events, committees, board positions, day-to-day operations, and more.

 Education

 Most of Wixom is part of Walled Lake Consolidated Schools.
 The extreme southwest portion of the city is within the South Lyon Community School District.
 Additionally a small portion of southern Wixom is in the area of the Novi Community School District.

 Schools located in the city limits include Loon Lake Elementary School, Wixom Elementary School, Sarah Banks Middle School, and Wixom Christian School.
 The Walled Lake district's Twin Sun Preschool is also in Wixom.

 Walled Lake district elementary schools serving Wixom include Loon Lake, Wixom, Hickory Woods, and Walled Lake.
 Most of Wixom is zoned to Banks Middle School, with a small part zoned to Geisler Middle School.
 Most residents are zoned to Walled Lake Western High School.
 Some parts of the city are zoned to Walled Lake Central High School.

 The portion in the South Lyon district is zoned to Dolsen Elementary School, Centennial Middle School, and South Lyon East High School.

 Catholic schools are under the Roman Catholic Archdiocese of Detroit.
 St. Catherine of Siena Academy is in Wixom.

 St. William Catholic Church, which includes Wixom in its service area, operates St. William Catholic School, a K-8 school in Walled Lake.